Date: Aug 8, 2018

 Complete Guide to the Shipshewana Auction & Flea Market

-The Shipshewana Flea Market is a seasonal summer market, open each Tuesday and Wednesday from May through September, 8:00 a.m. to 5:00 p.m.
+The Shipshewana Flea Market is a seasonal summer market, open each Tuesday and Wednesday from May through September, 8:00 a.m. to 4:00 p.m.
 (ET).
-It is also open for extended holiday markets on Memorial Day, Indpendence Day and Labor Day.
-Check this season's dates and hours.
+It is also open for extended holiday markets on Memorial Day, Independence Day and Labor Day.

 Electric scooter rental is available for handicapped shoppers.
-The rental booth is located closest to the SR 5 main entrance.
-Handicap parking is available as well.
+The scooter rental booth is located closest to the SR 5 main entrance.

 Food, Info & Rest Areas

 Looking for a specific product type of vendor?
-There are three different ways to find your favorite booths:
+There are two different ways to find your favorite booths: